s-ben/Fractal-Mosaics/README.md

 # Licencing

 Fractal Mosaics is licensed under the GNU General Public License ([GPL](http://www.gnu.org/licenses/gpl.txt)).
-Some functinos used are from the Matlab File Exchange and use the [BSD license](http://opensource.org/licenses/bsd-license.php).
+Some functions used are from the Matlab File Exchange and use the [BSD license](http://opensource.org/licenses/bsd-license.php).
 This license is "permissive" (can be used for any purpose, commercial or non).
 If you wish to use Fractal Mosaics for proprietary software, let's talk! (seth.benton@gmail.com)

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/80d211511c492cf9dce9dd9841acf603 "githalytics.com")](http://githalytics.com/s-ben/Fractal-Mosaics)